-We help our clients find and enroll in the policies that offers them the most overall savings on their regular prescriptions.
+We help our clients find and enroll in the policies that offer them the most overall savings on their regular prescriptions.

-Part D drug plans are offered only from private insurance companies – not the government.
-In Kentucky, prices will range from under $10 a month to over $70.
+Part D drug plans are offered only by private insurance companies – not the government.
+In Kentucky, prices range roughly from under $10 a month to over $70.
 Your best plan will depend on what you take.
 You may still have copays for your Rx’s, but they will be much less than if you had no insurance at all.

 Many of our Kentucky clients choose Advantage plans over traditional Medicare supplements.
 There are several reasons for this, but first it’s important to understand the differences between the two.

-There is so much to love about that State of Kentucky.
+There is so much to love about the State of Kentucky.
 Beautiful countryside, magnificent horses, innovative distilleries, and great bourbons all come to mind.
-We spend a lot of time here and always enjoy the wonderful people we meet and places we experience
+We spend a lot of time here and always enjoy the wonderful people we meet and the places we experience

 Our independent agency offers Medicare supplement insurance, Advantage plans, and Part D Drug coverage across the entire state.
 From Louisville to Lexington – Bardstown to Florence – and all places in between, we can help you find the supplemental insurance that best fits your needs.
 Contact us today to get started!